Built by an anaesthetics registrar in regional Australia.

 - Study this next: the topic queued for today, one tap to open

 The CICM First Part Examination tests the scientific foundations of intensive care medicine: physiology, pharmacology, and clinical measurement.
 It is the gateway to the Fellowship examination and to advanced ICU training.
-The exam sits twice yearly and has a pass rate of approximately 50%, reflecting the breadth of content and depth of mechanism expected.
+The exam sits twice yearly; CICM publishes per-sitting examiner reports with component pass marks rather than a single headline figure (for example, the 2025.2 sitting set the MCQ pass mark at 65% and the SAQ pass mark at 47.81%, with about 45% of candidates successful overall).
+PRIMEX is built by Dr Jay Marshall, an anaesthetics registrar in Taree, NSW.

 - OrganiserCollege of Intensive Care Medicine of Australia and New Zealand (CICM)